 Impacts and distribution

 Spurge laurel is a serious threat to certain native forest ecosystems particularly Garry oak woodlands and dry Madrone/Douglas fir forests in the San Juan Islands and coastal British Columbia.
-In King County, most of the escaped populations are small, scattered and primarily in urban parks.
-We are still gathering information on this plant’s distribution and impacts and we would be very interested in any information on locations of escaped populations of this plant in the county.
+In King County, most of the escaped populations are small, scattered and primarily in urban parks, but it does sometimes create larger stands that can have a significant impact on understory vegetation.

 This shrub is usually found growing in isolated clumps but it is capable of forming large, dense monotypic stands in some cases.
 The form of the plant looks somewhat like a small tree, 2 to 4 feet tall, with the leaves densely whorled near the top of the stem.
 Leaves are very dark green, shiny, smooth and thick.
 The twigs are stout and have a strong odor when cut.
 The flowers are small and inconspicuous, light green with orange stamens, in clusters of 2 to 10 at the base of the leaves, and particularly fragrant at night when they attract moths.
 The fruits are poisonous, one-seeded, oval, black berries.
 Flowering occurs from late January to late March or early April, followed by berries in early summer.

 Caution: Due to the irritating toxins in the sap, fruit and leaves, wear gloves and other protective clothing when removing or cutting spurge laurel.